5 Strategies to Market Your Nonprofit Tech Solutions

 We know that there are many strong contenders in the world of nonprofit technology and that many of these solutions offer similar features.
 For example, consider this DNL OmniMedia comparison of two robust constituent relationship management systems: Blackbaud and Salesforce.
 While Blackbaud has long been a frontrunner in the nonprofit technology sector, Salesforce emerged with its own high-quality solution for nonprofits.
 This resulted in fierce competition, and satisfied users may be the deciding factor between the two.

-A consistent history of satisfied nonprofit professionals that rely on your solution is what will make your solution stand out from the crowd.
+A consistent history of satisfied nonprofit professionals who rely on your solution is what will make your solution stand out from the crowd.
 There are a few ways to display this proof:

 - Case studies.
 These reports are usually three to four pages long and detail the experiences of a nonprofit that tried your solution and found success in it.
 They should discuss how the solution helped their specific organization, in what manner, and whether or not they continued using the product.